AditiAggarwal21/Sales_Analysis_SQL_Project/README.md

 The **Sales Analysis Project** focuses on breaking down a large dataset into manageable parts, analyzing the data with SQL, and solving various analytical problems.
 The dataset was split into **6 CSV files**, each representing a specific table/schema.
 SQL scripts corresponding to these CSV files are included for creating and querying the data.
-Additionally, this repository contains a **bonus folder** with an extra dataset, SQL script, and corresponding analytical questions.
+Additionally, this repository contains a **problem solving queries folder** with an extra dataset, SQL script, and corresponding analytical questions based on real world scenarios.

 ## 📂 Folder Structure